Ari24-cb24/LaunchpadGamer/README.md

 # LaunchpadGamer
 This is a Python project for playing computer games on the Launchpad MK 2/Playing directly

+NOTE:
+This program is currently not in a final stage!

 # How to setup
 First of all you have to download Python 3.7
 You can download it here: https://www.python.org/